thibaut-neoledge/azure-docs.fr-fr/articles/cloud-services-nodejs-develop-deploy-app.md

 Voici une capture d'écran de l'application terminée :

 ![A browser window displaying the hello world page.
-The URL indicates the page is hosted on Azure.][]
+The URL indicates the page is hosted on Azure.][A browser window displaying the hello world page.
+The URL indicates the page is hosted on Azure.]

 ## Création d'une application Node